Can Galvanized Steel Be Painted?

 February 12, 2009

 Q. Hello.
 I am the Materials Manager for a metal stampings organization currently stamping and welding a galvanized steel commercial washing machine console.
 We are currently sending this part out after stamp and weld to a subcontractor to paint.
 Throughout the 1.5 years this has been in production we will get random spikes in fallout from our paint supplier in the range of 90-100%.
 They are blaming the galvanizing and/or "outgassing".
-The material used is at this spec: "HOT DIPPED GALV G90 CS EXTRA SMOOTH, NON CHEM TREAT COATING PER ASTM A653 [link is to "Download ASTM Standards" from ANSI.org] ZERO SPANGLE - EXTRA SMOOTH FINISH".
+The material used is at this spec: "HOT DIPPED GALV G90 CS EXTRA SMOOTH, NON CHEM TREAT COATING PER ASTM A653 [link by ed. to spec at TechStreet] ZERO SPANGLE - EXTRA SMOOTH FINISH".
 The issue is what appears to be dirt / trash in the paint.
 What are possible causes of this?
 Is there a very specific pretreatment that should be required to E-coat/paint this type of steel?
 Thanks!Eric Baker

 - Louisville, Kentucky